biomejs/biome-intellij/README.md

 ## Getting Started
 ### Biome Resolution

-The Plugin tries to use Biome from your project’s local dependencies (`node_modules/.bin/biome`).
+The plugin tries to use Biome from your project’s local dependencies (`node_modules/.bin/biome`).
 We recommend adding Biome as a project dependency to ensure that NPM scripts and the extension use the same Biome version.

 You can also explicitly specify the `Biome` binary the extension should use by configuring the `Biome CLI Path` in `Settings`->`Language & Frameworks`->`Biome Settings`.